HairongWu/Auto-X-Industry/engine/README.md

 2. run the Object Detection(COCO)/OCR(number, english, and so on)/Gauge Transcription model on device side
 3. The camera sends the device info. and the recognition results to Auto-X Studio via Wi-Fi at a fixed interval

+To connect a ESP32 device to Eclipse Ditto, please refer to [here](https://github.com/eclipse-ditto/ditto-examples/tree/master/mqtt-bidirectional).

 ###  Raspberry Pi 4 Navio2 Autopilot